pimsmath/prima2021/content/talk/post-training-quantization-for-deep-neural-networks-with-provable-guarantees/index.md

 ---
-title: 'Post-training Quantization for Deep Neural Networks with Provable Guarantees' and power consumption of deep neural networks'
+title: Post-training Quantization for Deep Neural Networks with Provable Guarantees
 sessions:
 - Mathematics of Information
 speakers: